Fluffy Buttery Popovers

 • Small-grain salt: Brings everything together just right

-Easy Light & Buttery Classic Popovers Recipe Pin it
+Easy Light & Buttery Classic Popovers Recipe Save

 Easy Light & Buttery Classic Popovers Recipe | recipesclare.com